Keefe-Paoch/paoch/README.md

 You can exercise your right to choose whether or not to accept cookies by adjusting your browser settings to modify your cookie preferences.
 Most browsers are set to accept cookies by default, but you are free to remove or block all browser cookies.
 However, if you turn off your cookies, some of our services may not function properly and you will not be able to receive the most efficient and personalised experience.

-15. Links to other sites
+15.Links to other sites

 Our App may contain links to other third-party websites and applications, including those of our Partners (“Third Party Sites”).
 We do not own or control and are not responsible for the privacy practices of those Third-Party Sites.
 We encourage you to remain alert if you follow any links to leave our Site or App, and to review the privacy policies of these Third-Party Sites so that you are aware of how your personal data may be collected and used by such third parties.

-16. How do we manage updates to this policy?
+16.How do we manage updates to this policy?

 From time to time, we may update this Privacy Policy to reflect new technologies, regulatory requirements or any other changes that may be necessary.
 We will notify you of any updates in accordance with your preference settings and, where required by law, obtain your consent.
 We will inform you by emailing you at the email address you provided us, and/or by posting a notice of these changes on our App.

-17. How to contact us
+17.How to contact us

 If you have any questions or comments concerning this Privacy Policy, you can contact our Data Protection Officer at contactus@paoch.io